nf-core/website/sites/docs/src/content/docs/usage/configuration/introduction.md

 Profiles are sets of configuration options that can be flexibly applied to a pipeline.
 They are also commonly defined in the `nextflow.config` file in the root of the pipeline directory.

-Profiles used by nf-core pipelines can be broadly categorized into two groups:
+Profiles that come with nf-core pipelines can be broadly categorized into two groups:

 - Software management profiles
   - Profiles for the management of software dependencies using container or environment management tools, for example, `docker`, `singularity`, and `conda`.